coder/coder/docs/networking/port-forwarding.md

 This can also be used to change the sharing level of `coder_app`s by entering their port number in the shared ports UI.
-The `share` attribute of `coder_app`s defined using the terraform provider can be overridden by sharing the port, but is limited by the maximum port sharing level enforced by the template (Enterprise).
+The `share` attribute of `coder_app`s defined using the terraform provider can be overridden by sharing the port.

-By default, OSS deployments allow all workspaces to share ports at both the `authenticated` and `public` levels.
+The sharing level is limited by the maximum level enforced by the template in enterprise deployments, and not restricted in OSS deployments.

-#### Configure sharing level (enterprise)
+#### Configure maximum port sharing level (enterprise)

 Enterprise-licensed template admins can control the maximum port sharing level for workspaces under a given template in the template settings.
 By default, the maximum sharing level is set to `Owner`, meaning port sharing is disabled for end-users.
+OSS deployments allow all workspaces to share ports at both the `authenticated` and `public` levels.

 ![Max port sharing level in the UI](../images/networking/portsharingmax.png)